-The Spondylitis Association of America (SAA) is the leading nonprofit organization in the United States dedicating its resources to the active support of spondylitis patients to bring about awareness, education, and research to ensure a better life for all those living with spondylitis.
+The Spondylitis Association of America (SAA) is the leading nonprofit organization in the United States dedicating its resources to the active support of people living with spondylitis to bring about awareness, education, and research to ensure a better life for all those affected by spondylitis.

 SAA is also a member of the National Institutes of Health's NIAMS Coalition - the National Institute of Arthritis and Musculoskeletal and Skin Diseases.